ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 are all in the QUIC invariants header {{!INVARIANTS=RFC8999}}, QUIC proxies can proxy all versions of QUIC.

+While Forwarded mode may improve overhead of per-packet processing, this doesn't necessarily imply overall throughput is improved.
+Unlike tunneled packets, packets sent in Forwarded mode are not congestion controlled between client and proxy.
+Deployments should consider whether or not the overhead advantages outweigh potentially superior throughput afforded by client-to-proxy congestion control.

 ## Conventions and Definitions {#conventions}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",